 - Make your listeners sit up and listen from the very beginning with a question they can relate to.
 “Anyone here ever felt the slightest bit apprehensive when asked to speak before groups?”
-This will take all the pressure off you by dealing with the combination of your adrenalin-rush and your audience sitting there thinking “Let’s check this person out!” you’ll instantly take the pressure off you, stimulate their curiosity, and have them thinking about things you want them to think about!
-And a universal question that gets everyone in, like my example, is a great way to do this!
+This will take all the pressure off you by dealing with the combination of your adrenalin-rush and your audience sitting there thinking “Let’s check this person out!”
+Now they'll be tuned into things you want them to think about!
+And a universal question that gets everyone in, like my above example, is a great way to do this!

 - Finish your talk with impact and on a high note.
 Many speakers finish in a tentative, wishy-washy way with lackluster comments like: “Well, that’s about it…” Make sure your final words are crisp, clear, and deliberate so they won’t forget!

 - Rehearse your speech or business presentation 'Live' for a week or so before the event.
 Seat yourself comfortably, then mentally take yourself to the venue for around 5-10 minutes each day - not in front of a mirror as this tends to be distracting.
 Visualise yourself communicating as the confident, interesting public speaker you desire to be.
 Apart from the beginning and end of your speech, rehearse to key ideas rather than the exact words.
 Jot these down on a piece of paper if you wish.
 This will ensure that each time you rehearse, your speech will be ever so slightly different, a dynamic living thing.
 When you arrive at the venue your presentation will no longer frighten you because you will have created an internal comfort zone within yourself.
 Mentally, you will have already been there speaking warmly with these people.
 You'll be among friends.

 Feel free to use this Tip Sheet in your newsletter etc. or forward it on to a friend.
 All I ask is that you acknowledge its source with the following credit line: